Berries are healthy snacks for humans. But can dogs eat strawberries too?

 There are other fruits your dog can eat.
-Keep an eye out with the pits, seeds and also with digestive distress.
+Keep an eye out for the pits, seeds, and digestive distress.

-Here is a list with other safe fruits for your dog.
+Here is a list of safe fruits for your dog.

-- Apples and pears (take off the core and seeds)
+- Apples and pears (remove the core and seeds)

 - Apricot (remove the pit, and stem)